-Name Status Indication On The 2.4GHz wireless band is enabled.
-(2.4GHz Wireless) Off The 2.4GHz wireless band is disabled.
-On The 5GHz wireless band is enabled.
-(5GHz Wireless) Off The 5GHz wireless band is disabled.
-Green On Internet service is available. ⊘ (Internet) Orange On The router's Internet port is connected, but the internet service is not available.
-Off The router's Internet port is unplugged.
-On A powered-on device is connected to the router's corresponding Ethernet port. 모 (Ethernet) Off No powered-on device is connected to the router's corresponding Ethernet port.
-On The inserted USB device is ready to use. Ψ(USB) Flashing A USB device is being identified.
+Name Status Indication 2 (-0.1) On The 5GHz wireless band is enabled. ள் (5GHz Wireless) Off The 5GHz wireless band is disabled.
+Blue On Internet service is available.
+2 (Internet) Orange On The router's Internet port is connected, but the internet service is not available.
+Off The router's Internet port is unplugged. 묘 (Ethernet) On At least one powered-on device is connected to the router's LAN port.
+Off No powered-on device is connected to the router's LAN port.
+(WPS) On/Off This light remains on for 5 minutes when a WPS connection is established, then turns off. · () Flashing WPS connection is in progress.
+This may take up to 2 minutes.
+On The inserted USB device is ready to use. Ų (USB) Flashing A USB device is being identified.
 Off No device is plugged into the USB port.
-(WPS) On/Off This light remains on for 5 minutes when a WPS connection is established, then turns off.
-Flashing WPS connection is in progress.
-This may take up to 2 minutes.